violabs/picard/.ai/working/Specification.md

 spec.paramRef (ParamRef)

 paramRef specifies the parameter resource used to configure the admission control policy.
-It should point to a resource of the type specified in ParamKind of the bound ValidatingAdmissionPolicy.
-If the policy specifies a ParamKind and the resource referred to by ParamRef does not exist, this binding is considered mis-configured and the FailurePolicy of the ValidatingAdmissionPolicy applied.
+It should point to a resource of the type specified in spec.ParamKind of the bound MutatingAdmissionPolicy.
+If the policy specifies a ParamKind and the resource referred to by ParamRef does not exist, this binding is considered mis-configured and the FailurePolicy of the MutatingAdmissionPolicy applied.
 If the policy does not specify a ParamKind then this field is ignored, and the rules are evaluated without a param.

 ParamRef describes how to locate the params to be used as input to expressions of rules applied by a policy binding.